jg-digital-media/jgdm-woocommerce-selectors/README.md

 + From this point you can either add your files to the staging area with the ```-f``` flag via git or remove version control altogether.
 If you need to, you can also clone a fresh project using `https://github.com/jg-digital-media/jgdm-woocommerce-selectors`.

++ Since I use SASS to generate the CSS Selectors this is where you'll need to write your CSS.
+Use a RubySass to precompile CSS in the theme directory of your project.  ```sass --watch style.scss:style.css``

 + If for any reason the following files do not show up on git clone you can add them with touch `style.css` etc. Or add them by your systems GUI in the usual way.
     + style.css
+    + style.scss
     + functions.php
     + index.php
     + screenshot.php